ryandeussing/jimhopper/_the-brain/cycles.md

 #### May you be free of suffering.

-Harnessing the brain’s seeking circuitry to cultivating embodied and satisfying love, kindness and compassion.
 In this way, during this practice visual imagination and verbal thoughts – typically absorbed in memories, plans, and fantasies of imagined rewards – along with attention to bodily sensations, are used to *harness* *the brain’s seeking circuitry to love, kindness and compassion*.

+> Harnessing the brain’s seeking circuitry to cultivating embodied and satisfying love, kindness and compassion.

 If while doing this practice we *experience in our bodies* feelings of love, kindness and compassion, we occupy the embodiment circuitry with them.